 Many have been unable to pay rent during at least one month of this crisis and the protections that were in place to help renters are expiring.
 A recent survey by our union found that one in four tenants are already having to choose between food and rent.
-These are unjust evictions!
+All evictions that happen during COVID-19 areunjust evictions!

 If you are experiencing an unjust eviction during COVID-19, click the link below.

 Contact Tenant Advocates to Fight Your Eviction